Baked Ziti with Chicken

-You can definitely use a purchased rotisserie chicken if you don’t want to cook the chicken yourself.
-You can use any plain chicken you like, whether roasted, poached, grilled, or sautéed.
-If there are seasoning on the leftover chicken you are using, make sure they are compatible with the Italian flavors of this dish.
+You can definitely use a purchased rotisserie chicken in this pasta dish; it’s a perfect way to make it into something different.
+You can also use any plain cooked chicken you like, whether roasted, poached, grilled, or sautéed.
+If there are seasonings on the leftover chicken you are using, make sure they are compatible with the Italian flavors of this dish.

 This is pure Italian comfort food, Chicken Parmesan translated into a pasta casserole.Tweet This

 You can make this casserole ahead of time, and keep it covered in the fridge for up to a day.
-Then bake it when you are ready, adding another 5 to 10 minutes to the baking time if you are taking it straight from the fridge and putting it into the oven still cold.
+Then bake it when you are ready, adding another 10 or more minutes to the baking time if you are taking it straight from the fridge and putting it into the oven still cold.